k-box/k-box/docs/developer/support/view-logs.md

     "exception":"[object] (KlinkException(code: 500): Internal Server Error at /var/www/dms/vendor/klink/adapterboilerplate/klink/KlinkCoreClient.php:919)"}
 ```

-Although the error is logged the DMS shows a standard image as the thumbnail of the file.
+Although the error is logged the K-Box shows a standard image as the thumbnail of the file.
 This log entry give to the developers the information about which document
 raised the problem and the kind of exception.
 In this case the exception `KlinkException(code: 500)` indicates that the problem must be further investigated in the
-K-Core component and is not related to the DMS itself.
+K-Core component and is not related to the K-Box itself.